-As humans, we are taught to trust our own body, brain, and our gut to tell us when things aren’t happening like they should.
+As humans, we are taught to trust our own body, brain, and our gut to tell us when things aren’t happening as they should.
 And usually, we’re right.
 But when the airplane disagrees with our gut or with what our brain thinks we should do, the instinctual reaction is to trust what our body and brain are telling us.
 This isn’t always the correct response.

 When flying with no visual references – in the clouds, for example – a pilot’s ears and eyes can play tricks on their brain, often telling them that the aircraft is in straight and level flight when it’s actually in a steep spiraling descent.
 Pilots have to observe and interpret the instruments in this situation instead of their own gut instinct.
 They have to fight against their gut reaction and instead rely on feedback from the airplane and its instruments to make proper decisions.

-The Ability to See the Details and the Big Picture at the Same Time.
+The Ability to See the Details and the Big Picture at the Same Time

 Performing a preflight inspection on an aircraft is a good example of this.
 Pilots use (or should use) both a big-picture and a detail-oriented view when inspecting an airplane for flight, and with all things involved in flying.
 When first walking up to an airplane, the pilot should make sure that things look normal overall, that the airplane looks like it’s in good shape, is free of icing and take a visual inventory of the surroundings.